xanderman/hogwarts-battle/README.md

 You'll need to know at least how to run a python script (and download the code from github).

-Requires Python 3.10 or newer.
-Also requires your terminal be at least 50 lines high if you play with 1 or 2 heroes, and 70 lines for 3 or 4 heroes.
+I've tested this on Python 3.9.6.
+It should work on Python 2, but caveat emptor.
+It also requires your terminal be at least 50 lines high if you play with 1 or 2 heroes, and 70 lines for 3 or 4 heroes.
 Terminal width is more lenient, but you'll have a hard time reading anything if the screen is less than about 50 columns wide.

 To play, run `game.py` specifying which game number and heroes you want to play.